Indonesian

 ● Garnish with fried shallots

-Top your Mee Goreng with fried shallots for an additional crunchy, flavorful touch.
+Top your Mie Goreng with fried shallots for an additional crunchy, flavorful touch.
 They’re commonly available in Asian grocery shops, or you may create your own by frying thinly sliced shallots until golden brown.

 Side dishes for a luxurious dining experience!